stopherjones/around-the-world-in-eighty-games/_countries/denmark.md

 Denmark is represented by **Copenhagen**, a city-building board game.

-More descriptive content goes here.
+More descriptive content goes here!